Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis

 This raises the question whether density estimation or solving any other local problem is possible at all given only ordinal distance information of the kind \eqref{my_quest}, and indeed the answer is negative for intrinsically one-dimensional data sets: Consider data points $x_1,\ldots,x_n$ on the real line and assume $d$ to be the Euclidean metric.
-Then the ordinal distance information given by all possible statements of the kind \eqref{my_quest} only depends on the order of the data points: given any three data points the center is always given by the data point sitting in the middle, and any order-preserving transformation of the data points will give rise to exactly the same ordinal distance information.
-For this reason it is impossible to estimate any local property of an underlying distribution, and ordinal distance information of the kind \eqref{my_quest} comes along with a substantial loss in effective information compared to pairwise comparisons~\eqref{ord_dist_pairwise}: while answers to all pairwise comparisons asymptotically uniquely determine the actual positions of the data points on the real line up to similarity transformations (Proposition 10 in \citealp{kleindessner14}), all statements of the kind \eqref{my_quest} only determine the ranking of the data points up to inversion.
-However, such a loss in information does not seem to occur when dealing with data sets of higher intrinsic dimensionality: If we start with data points from $\R^m$ for $m\geq 2$, again equipped with the ordinary Euclidean metric, collect all possible statements of the kind \eqref{my_quest} and provide them as input to an ordinal embedding algorithm, then the algorithm is able to almost perfectly recover the configuration of the data points (up to similarity transformations).
+Then the ordinal distance information given by all statements of the kind \eqref{my_quest} only depends on the order of the data points: given any three data points, the center is always given by the data point sitting in the middle, and any order-preserving transformation of the data points will give rise to exactly the same ordinal distance information.
+For this reason it is impossible to estimate any local property of an underlying distribution, and ordinal distance information of the kind \eqref{my_quest} comes along with a substantial loss in effective information compared to similarity triplets, that is answers to \eqref{ord_dist_pairwise}: while, under some assumptions on the data points, all similarity triplets asymptotically uniquely determine the actual positions of the points on the real line up to a similarity transformation (Proposition 10 in \citealp{kleindessner14}), all statements of the kind \eqref{my_quest} only determine the ranking of the data points up to inversion.
+However, such a loss in information does not seem to occur when dealing with data sets of higher intrinsic dimensionality: If we start with data points from $\R^m$ for $m\geq 2$ (again equipped with the Euclidean metric) that are reasonably scattered, collect all statements of the kind \eqref{my_quest}, and provide them as input to an ordinal embedding algorithm, then the algorithm is able to almost perfectly recover the configuration of the data points up to a similarity transformation.